Skip to content

 The Immunity Verification Program accepts:

-- Official handwritten immunization booklets signed by a medical professional
+• Official handwritten immunization booklets with vaccinations stamped or signed by a medical professional

-- Students who are current or former military members: the Immunity Verification Program accepts forms DD 214 and DD 2766 to fulfill your general immunity requirements.
+• If you are a current or former military member: The Immunity Verification Program accepts forms DD 214 and DD 2766 to fulfill your general immunity requirements

 The Immunity Verification Program does not accept:

-- Records with no name or a different name than what is in the student database; records with no date of birth to corroborate identity.
+• Records with no name or a different name than what is in the student database; records with no date of birth to corroborate identity.
+If you have legally changed your name and your records are under your previous name, please provide documentation of the name change.

-- Handwritten records with no medical professional’s signature or stamp on the document.
-Official immunization records received from a Department of Health or medical clinic do not require a signature.
+• Handwritten records with no medical professional’s signature or stamp on the document.
+Official printout immunization records received from a Department of Health or medical clinic do not require a signature.

-- Incomplete General Immunity Form: The form requires student name and date of birth, dates of vaccinations, and the signature and other information of a healthcare professional (as required per form instructions).
+• Incomplete General Immunity Form: The form requires your name and date of birth, dates of vaccinations, and the signature and other information of a healthcare professional (as required per form instructions).

-MyChart users: You will find your test results by clicking My Records and finding Lab & Test Results.
-Once you locate the record, press the printer icon on the record, which will generate a PDF of your listed test results.
-This will include your name and date of birth at the top of the page.
+MyChart users: Once you locate your immunization records, press the printer icon, which will generate a PDF that will include your name and date of birth at the top of the page.

 Kaiser Permanente members: Use your internet browser’s menu to “Print to PDF” your document.
 Make sure your name and date of birth are on the PDF.